prestonharberts/bib/Bible/isa40.md

 > And then he blows on them, causing them to dry up,
 > And the wind carries them away like straw.
 ###### 25
->  “ To whom can you compare me?
+> “To whom can you compare me?
 Whom do I resemble?”
 > Says the Holy One.
 ###### 26
 > Look up at the sky!